rohantikotekar/Geospatial-Data-Processing-of-Twitter-dataset-with-Apache-Spark-and-Sedona/README.md

 5. Scalable Analytics: Implement efficient geospatial workflows for massive datasets.

 # Setup
-- To set up the project, follow these steps:
+- To set up the project, follow these steps: Java

-Install Java
 - Download and install the Java Development Kit (JDK).
 Ensure it is added to your system's PATH.

-## Install Apache Spark
 - Download and configure Apache Spark.
 Verify compatibility with your JVM version.

-## Install Sedona
 - Add Apache Sedona dependencies to your Spark environment.
 These can be configured via the spark-submit command or environment settings.

-## Install Python Dependencies
+- Install Python Dependencies
 - Use pip to install required Python libraries:
 - pip install pyspark sedona-python-adapter
 - Run the Notebook
 - Open the provided Jupyter Notebook and execute the cells in order.

 # Usage
-This project covers:
+- This project covers:
 1. Installing and configuring Apache Spark and Sedona.
 2. Performing geospatial operations, including: Spatial joins, Distance calculations, Spatial querying.
 3. Processing large-scale geospatial datasets using Spark's distributed computing.